-With respect to the BHP, it is noted that there was a previous Waiver approved with the 2016 request that has since expired.
+With respect to the Building Height Plane (BHP), it is noted that the 2016 COA approval (that has since expired) included a form of relief to BHP.
+The board conditioned that approval to comply with the requirements of BHP but allowed the measurement to be taken from the original property line.
 The impetus behind the previous approval was that a 5' right-of-way dedication was required for SE 7th Avenue reducing the lot depth from 100' to 95'.
-The Waiver allowed for the BHP to be measured from the original front property line instead of the new property line.
-The overall effect did not push the building closer to the road, rather it allowed the structure to be designed at the original configuration of the lot.
+The overall effect did not push the building closer to the road, rather it allowed the BHP measurement to be taken from the original front property line.
 The subject request includes a Wavier to the required BHP for a similar configuration of the structure on the lot.
+The BHP measurement is proposed from the original property line, prior to right-of-way dedication as has been determined to be appropriate by the Development Services Director.
 Provided the Waiver request is approved, then the requirements relating to BHP can be met.

 Regarding the Relationship of Materials, Texture, and Color states that the relationship of materials, texture, and color of the facade of a building and/or hardscaping shall be visually compatible with the predominant materials used in the historic buildings and structures within the subject historic district.
-The exterior finish of the residence includes a combination of Hardie-board siding on the first story and simulated stucco board & batten siding on the second story.
-Bronze, aluminum casement and fixed windows with dimensional muntins and white window surrounds are proposed.
-Historically, the predominant materials used in and on historic structures within the Marina Historic District are authentic such as wood.
-With new construction, typically aluminum is utilized for doors, windows and railings with wood elements being utilized for both decorative and structural elements such as siding, shutters, railings, rafter tails, corbels etc. The proposed roof is a cedar shake shingle roof.
-The main walls of the structure will be painted Pure White (Sherwin Williams 7005) with a white trellis and bronze railings on the 2nd floor.
-The use of authentic materials guarantees the longevity and authenticity of the district, ensuring there will be future resources that will contribute to the architectural and historical context of the historic district.
-The proposal can be considered compliant with the requirements of the Visual Compatibility Standards (provided the Waiver request is approved).
+The exterior finish of the residence includes a combination of horizontal Hardie-board siding on the first story and board & batten Hardie-board siding on the second story.
+Bronze, aluminum casement and fixed windows with dimensional muntins.
+Exterior doors will be metal, except for the front door, which is proposed as a solid wood door with glass transom style windows.
+Other proposed materials include: decorative wood support brackets, cedar shake roof, concrete entry columns, wood porch columns, wood porch trellis, a cbs knee-wall topped with bronze aluminum railings that will surround the upper story porches, and PVC/synthetic rafter tails and corbels.
+Historically, the predominant materials used in and on historic structures within the Marina Historic District are authentic, such as wood.
+With new construction, typically aluminum is utilized for doors, windows and railings with wood elements being utilized for both decorative and structural elements such as siding, shutters, railings, rafter tails, corbels, etc. The proposed roof is a cedar shake shingle roof and the main walls of the structure will be painted Pure White (Sherwin Williams 7005).
+Overall, the proposal involves the use of authentic materials, which will be visually compatible with the predominant materials used in the district.